pdornian/GA-Project5-Disaster-News-Aggregation/README.md

 Disclaimer: This model doesn't work that well.
 Good learning experience, though.

-**The remainder of the readme below is left unchanged from our projects submission.**
+**The remainder of the readme below is left unchanged from project submission.**

 ## Contents